novakov-alexey-zz/freya/docs/docs/index.md

     Jackson Scala Module library.
 1. Auto-restart of custom controller upon k8s api-server disconnect.
 1. Auto-deployment of CRDs, no YAML files to be written.
-1. Auto-deployment of Json Schema for CRD validation.
+1. Auto-deployment of JSON Schema for CRD validation.
 1. Effect management and Functional Programming is powered by Cats-Effect.

 ## Examples